Spelling Books

 4. Webster's Syllabary Wall Charts.
 These are for the 1824 edition.
 Large print 8" x 11" Wall Charts printed in landscape mode.

-5. Webster's American Spelling Book Flashcards.
+5. Webster 1824 Spelling Book Flash Cards.
 These flashcards teach the alphabet in print and cursive.
 They also include Webster's Syllabary.

-7. Webster's 1783 Grammatical Institutes of the English Language, Part I, was the original Spelling Book by Noah Webster.
+8. Webster's 1783 Grammatical Institutes of the English Language, Part I, was the original Spelling Book by Noah Webster.
 I plan to eventually published an updated version.
-For now, here is the work I have done as of 1/23/09.
+For now, here is the work I have done as of 1/13/12.
+You can purchase a very high quality reproduction of the 1783 edition at Grammatical Institutes

 Other Editions of Webster: